scrabbletank/farhome-rules/rulesdoc.md

 ## Magic Items

 Magic items give a variety of effects and bonuses.
 Only some magic items require attunement, and each character can only attune with 3 magic items at a time.
 While you can carry multiple magic items of the same type, you can only get the benefit of one of them.
-For example, you cannot get the benefit of a _Cloak of Shadows_ as well as a _Cloak of Waterbreathing_.
+For example, you cannot get the benefit of a _Cloak of Shadows_ as well as a _Cloak of Water breathing_.

 ### Attunement